Jbudnick/World_Renewable_Electricity/README.md

 Unfortunately, it looks like there is not sufficient evidence to support the claim that countries around the world are producing a greater proportion of renewable electrity to total electrical generation.
 Although some regions ended up with a lower P-value and therefore were closer than others to rejecting the null hypothesis, the differences found were not statistically significant enough to reject the null hypothesis.

 The countries with the top ten proportions were widespread and it looks like the use of renewable resources may be better attributed to factors such as access to technology and use of electricity - perhaps future analaysis could explore country subsets based on their use of electricity.
+This would make sense if renewable resources are more feasibly produced and used as the majority in areas of lower demand.

-I find this conclusion alarming, as our resources are rapidly diminishing and I was hoping to see more of a change throughout the world.
+I find this conclusion alarming, as the world's resources are rapidly diminishing and I was hoping to see more of a change throughout the world.
 Although the dataset's most recent complete data is from 2017, hopefully an upward trend will occur through the coming years and the world can move towards a more sustainable future.

 # Data Sources:
 World Energy Use: